 IFRS 9 Financial Instruments ("IFRS 9") issued on July 24, 2014, is the International Accounting Standards Board's ("IASB's") replacement of IAS 39 Financial Instruments: Recognition and Measurement ("IAS 39").
 The standard includes requirements for recognition and measurement, impairment, derecognition, and general hedge accounting.
 The IASB completed its project to replace IAS 39 in phases, adding to the standard as it completed each phase.
-IFRS 9 is mandatorily effective for annual reporting periods beginning on or after January 1, 2018, with early adoption permitted (subject to local regulatory requirements).
-Since the FARM and UAFs has not previously applied any version of IFRS 9 and its predominant activity is issuing contracts within the scope of IFRS 4 Insurance Contracts ("IFRS 4"), it has decided to adopt the deferral approach, which permits an entity to continue to apply IAS 39 rather than IFRS 9 for annual reporting periods, until the new insurance contract standard IFRS 17 becomes mandatorily effective, see Note 4(c) below.
-The Association is assessing the impact of this standard on the FARM and UAFs financial statements.
+IFRS 9 was mandatorily effective for annual reporting periods beginning on or after January 1, 2018, with early adoption permitted (subject to local regulatory requirements).
+The FARM and UAFs has not previously applied any version of IFRS 9 and its predominant activity is to ensure that a contract of automobile insurance is provided on behalf of members with respect to every application for automobile insurance submitted under the Plan.
+It has decided to adopt the deferral approach, which permits an entity to continue to apply IAS 39 rather than IFRS 9 for annual reporting periods, until the new insurance contract standard IFRS 17 becomes mandatorily effective, see Note 4(b) below.
+Management is assessing the impact of IFRS 9 on the FARM and UAFs financial statements.